JonathanJang24/JonathanJang24/README.md

 ### 🔧 I have experience in...
 - GUI applications with Python
-- Some competitive programming with Java
+- Competitive programming with Java
 - Basic Web Development with HTML, CSS, and JS

 <!---